espocrm/documentation/user-guide/invoices.md

 You can select which fields you need to be copied at Administration > Entity Manager > Invoice Item > Fields > Product > Fields to Copy.

-## Automation with Workflows
+## Automation with Workflows or BPM

-The following service actions are available in Workflows tool:
+The following service actions are available in Workflows and BPM tools:

 * Add Quote Items
 * Convery Currency